 Opiate addiction is extremely difficult to overcome without the support of family and friends.

-It is significantly important to realise it as a disorder which leads to many physical, social and psychological issues.
+It is significantly important to realize it as a disorder that leads to many physical, social and psychological issues.